slact/nchan/README.md

   context: server, location, if
   > Split the channel id into several ids for multiplexing using the delimiter string provided.

+- **nchan_longpoll_multipart_response**
+  arguments: 1
+  default: `off`
+  context: server, location, if
+  > Enable sending multiple messages in a single longpoll response, separated using the multipart/mixed content-type scheme.
+If there is only one available message in response to a long-poll request, it is sent unmodified.
+This is useful for high-latency long-polling connections as a way to minimize round-trips to the server.

 - **nchan_publisher** `[ http | websocket ]`
   arguments: 0 - 2
   default: `http websocket`